-Inventory - In accordance with the FASB Accounting Standards Codification ("ASC"), the Library uses the purchases method to account for inventory and postage versus the consumption method.
+Inventory - In accordance with the FASB Accounting Standards Codification (ASC), the Library uses the purchases method to account for inventory and postage versus the consumption method.

 Transfers - Transfers are used to move money between the funds, as needed to meet operating needs.
-Transfers totaled approximately \$1.1 million in fiscal year 2018.
+Transfers totaled approximately \$1.1 million in fiscal year 2019.

 Defined Benefit Pension Plans - The Library participates in one cost-sharing, multiple-employer, defined benefit pension plan that is administered by the State: The Local Governmental Employees' Retirement System ("LGERS").
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the state-administered defined benefit pension plan and additions to/deductions from the state-administered defined benefit pension plans.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the state-administered defined benefit pension plan and additions to/deductions from the state-administered defined benefit pension plans' fiduciary net positions have been determined on the same basis as they are reported by the state-administered defined benefit pension plans.
 For this purpose, plan member contributions are recognized in the period in which the contributions are due.
 The Library's employer contributions are recognized when due and the Library has a legal requirement to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the state-administered defined benefit pension plan.
 Investments are reported at fair value.